mardukbp/awesome-tk/contributing.md

 2. Categories and the entries in each category are sorted alphabetically.
 Please respect the order.

-3. Include a Markdown link `[Link text](URL)` and a short description of the application or resource linked to.
+3. Include a Markdown link `[Link text](URL)` and a one-line description of the application or resource linked to.

 4. Please note that this project has a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in it you agree to abide by its terms.